albumprinter/dotnet-dynamodb-caching/README.md

 # Albelli.Extensions.Caching.DynamoDb
 This library offers an implementation of IDistributedCache with a DynamoDb back-end.
 It makes use of the TTL functionality to get remove the stale cache keys.
 IDistributedCache is a low-level interface used by cache-related consumers, such as Polly.
 Microsoft also provides a set of extension methods that simplify common workflows.

+## Usage
+First, install the package through NuGet

+    Install-Package Albelli.Extensions.Caching.DynamoDb
+Then you can inject it through Microsoft's DI container.
+Example:

+    services.AddDynamoDbCache(
+    o =>
+    {
+        o.TableName = "CustomerSubscriptions-Caching";
+    });
+ That's it!
+This will be injected as a singleton.
+Afterwards, you have access to the IDistributedCache in your application.
+ Bear in mind, this has a dependency on AmazonDynamoDBClient client.
+ You can either make sure it's injected in the DI engine or use:

+    services.AddDynamoDbCache(
+    o =>
+    {
+        ...
+        o.CustomDynamoDbClient = new AmazonDynamoDBClient();
+        ...
+    });

 ## Considerations
  - There is no optimistic locking(or locking of any kind).
 If this is a big problem, using a different provider(such as Redis with WATCH) might be better for your use case.